 Home schooling can be a financial burden on a family.
 Generally a parent or caregiver is unable work full time so to home school their children, often leaving families to get by on a single income.
 Many home educating parents work part-time around their home schooling successfully.
 Home Schooling does not need to cost a lot of money and the more you use local resources, the internet, make wise curriculum choices and advice from others the more affordable it will be.
 The Ministry of Education also provides a supervision allowance payable in two instalments in June and December.
 This allowance can be adequate to purchase curriculum if that is how you'd choose to spend it.

 First child $743 per year

 Third Child $521 per year

 Subsequent children $372 per year

 Every six months the Ministry of Education will send out a Statutory Declaration for each home schooled child.
-You are required to fill in any details and have it witnessed as you sign it.
-You can do this with a Justice of the Peace or more easily at a Police Station counter.
+You are required to fill in any missing details, sign it and send it back.
 This declaration states that you have been home schooling your child and will continue to do so "as regularly and as well as in a registered school".
 The declaration is sent out with information on the allowance also in June and December.
 It is just something that is required each six months and will soon become a norm to your home schooling.

 What About Socialisation?